 A Little bit of Background

-Neuro-Linguistic Programming (NLP), in it’s original form, was developed in the 1970’s by John Grinder and Richard Bandler for making ‘models of excellence’ by studying the thinking and behavioural skills of particularly successful people.
+Neuro Linguistic Programming (NLP) was originally developed in the 1970’s by John Grinder and Richard Bandler.
+The aim of NLP is to make ‘models of excellence’.
+These models are based on the thinking and behavioural skills of particularly successful people.

-Richard Bandler had a background in mathematics and psychology, especially Gestalt therapy and John Grinder was a professor of linguistics.
+Richard Bandler had a background in mathematics and psychology, especially Gestalt therapy.
+John Grinder was a professor of linguistics.

-The two combined forces to analyse the work and success rate of Satir, who was influential in family therapy and Perls who was the founder of Gestalt, an experimental new psychotherapy that aimed to enhance awareness, freedom and self expression.
+Bandler and Grinder combined forces to analyse the work and success rate of Satir, who was influential in family therapy.
+Next, they looked at the work of Perls.
+Perls was the founder of Gestalt, an experimental new psychotherapy that aims to enhance awareness, freedom and self expression.

-Bandler and Grinder also examined the work of Milton H. Erickson, who was hugely influential in the field of Hypnosis and particularly famed for his unorthodox and successful methods in Clinical Hypnosis.
+Bandler and Grinder also examined the work of Milton H. Erickson, who was hugely influential in the field of Hypnosis.
+Furthermore, Erickson was particularly famed for his unorthodox and successful methods in Clinical Hypnosis.

 Just to confuse issues, it is possible to use NLP methods and techniques inside a hypnotherapy session.